What's up with Pep's Man City? Title defence already looks over | Goal.com

 De Bruyne and David Silva push forward as support strikers in support of Gabriel Jesus, while Benjamin Mendy and Riyad Mahrez were ordered to stay wide.

-Ultimately, the changed weren't enough to secure the win that City so badly needed to keep their hopes of catching Liverpool firmly intact.
+Ultimately, the changes weren't enough to secure the win that City so badly needed to keep their hopes of catching Liverpool firmly intact.

 When asked afterwards about reeling in the Reds with another winning run, Guardiola responded, "It’s not a good idea to think about the Premier League or how many points.
 Just win games.
 If we don't win, it will be more difficult."